Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$: Supplementary Material

 It is straightforward to generalize these geometric arguments to general dimension $d$.
 The momentum $\vec{k}'$ has phase space $\sim k_{F\text{h}}^{d-2}\min(k_{F\text{h}},\frac{T}{v_{F\text{h}}})$ because the one-dimensional arc in the upper right of Fig. \ref{fig:kinematics_ccch} becomes a $(d-1)$-dimensional surface.
 Similarly, the momentum $\vec{q}$ has phase space $\sim k_{F\text{c}}^{d-2}k_{F\text{h}}\times \frac{T}{v_{F\text{c}}}$.
 The self energy for general dimension $d$ is therefore

-\section{Detailed derivation for a general hot electron dispersion}
+\subsection{Detailed derivation for a general hot electron dispersion}

 Here, we give a detailed derivation of the scattering rate due to the cc $\rightarrow$ ch process for a general hot electron density of states.
 The dispersions of the cold and hot electrons are $\epsilon_{\mathrm{c},\vec{k}}$ and $\epsilon_{\mathrm{h},\vec{k}}$, respectively, and consider the decay rate of an electron at momentum $\vec{k}$ on the cold Fermi surface ($\epsilon_{\mathrm{c}\vec{,k}}=0$), as a function of temperature.
 The geometry of the scattering process is illustrated in Fig. \ref{fig:general}.

 We choose $\vec{k}'$ on the cold Fermi surface such that $\vec{k}-\vec{q}$ (where $\vec{q}=\vec{k}_{h}-\vec{k}'$) is also on the cold Fermi surface.
 By Fermi's golden rule, the decay rate of the electron at $\vec{k}$ is given by\footnote{There are in fact two distinct scattering processes that need to be summed over, related by an exchange of the two outgoing electrons, each with its own matrix element.
 The cc$\rightarrow$ch scattering amplitude $\lambda$ includes both processes.}$^,$\footnote{For the total scattering rate out of $\vec{k}$, we should add also the ch$\rightarrow$cc process; the analysis of this process is similar to that of cc$\rightarrow$ch, and gives the same parameteric temperature dependence.}

 We have approximated, here, that the hot electrons are free so that $\text{Im}\,G_\text{h}$ is a delta function.
 Linearizing the dispersion near the cold Fermi surface,

 where $\perp$ and $\parallel$ denote the components of either $\delta\vec{k}'$ or $\delta\vec{q}$ perpendicular and parallel to the cold Fermi surface at $\vec{k}'$, respectively. $\theta$ is the angle between $-\vec{v}_{\vec{k}'}$ and $\vec{v}_{\vec{k}-\vec{q}}\,$.
 For simplicity, we have assumed a circular cold Fermi surface.